Why I Give: Iris Estrada

 Q: Why is giving back important to you?

 Growing up, I was raised to believe that community is everything.
-Whether it was sharing a meal with neighbors, volunteering at my mother’s church, or showing up for one another during hard times, my parents always gave what they could and led by example.
+Whether it was sharing a meal with neighbors, volunteering with my mom, or watching my dad show up for people during hard times, my parents always gave what they could and led by example.
 For them, giving wasn’t something you did once a year, it was part of their daily life.
-That mindset stuck with me and I learned that giving back isn’t just about money or time.
+That mindset stuck with me, and I learned that giving back isn’t just about money or time.
 It’s about creating a world where we all feel seen and supported.

 Q: Tell us about a cause that’s close to your heart.

-I’m also the proud daughter of immigrants, so I care deeply about supporting organizations that are fighting for immigrant rights and creating a sense of belonging for families like mine.
+I’m also the proud daughter of immigrants, so I care deeply about supporting organizations that fight for immigrant rights and help create a sense of belonging for families like mine.
 That work hits close to home.

 Q: Have you always been involved in community work?